 My guitar collection - Acoustics

 It should be no surprise that, like so many other builders today, Bill Collings attempted to capture that highly desirable tonal quality of the pre-war Martin dreadnought.
-And Collings achieved just that in their D-series and CW-series, This specific specimen of the D2H (‘H’ for ‘Herringbone’) has an Adirondack (Red spruce) top (‘A’), East Indian rosewood back and sides (unfortunately Brazilian is a bit out of my price range), and a mahogany neck with ebony fingerboard.
+And Collings achieved just that in their D-series and CW-series, This specific specimen of the D2H (‘H’ for ‘Herringbone’) has an Adirondack (Red) spruce top (‘A’), Sitka spruce pre-war scalloped X-braces, East Indian rosewood back and sides (unfortunately Brazilian is a bit out of my price range), and a Honduran mahogany neck with 14”-26” compound radius ebony fingerboard.
 The headstock does have a Brazilian rosewood veneer and Waverly nickel-plated machines with vintage-style butterfly buttons.
-To hear it from the “horse’s mouth” visit:
+Collings ranks the D-series among their large body guitars.
+And rightfully so.
+With a body length of 20”, 15⅝” width at the bout, 4⅞” body depth, 25½” scale length, and 40¼” total length, it indeed is big though outsized by both the CJ Mh and SJ.
+To read more and hear it from the “horse’s mouth” visit:

 Collings D2HA